Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 The Manhattan Beach Company also platted around 100 lakeside cabin lots which were 60 feet wide by 200-300 feet deep.
 By August 1, 1892, the lots were valued at $250 to $1000 each and ready for sale.
 This offering was the first of its kind and big news for travelers who wanted to build their family cabins on prime Okoboji real estate.
 The investors also saw these lots as a great opportunity for quick profits and a way to establish steady cash flows from the resort’s new neighbors.
 However, interest was severely limited since the only way to reach the resort was by sailboat or steamboat.
 As a result, only about a dozen cabin lots were sold by 1899.

-In 1894, the Manhattan Beach Company purchased the old 80 ft steamboat Ben Lennox, which had a 300-person capacity–allowing 50 more passengers than the Queen.
+By 1893, the Manhattan Beach Company purchased the old 80 ft steamboat Ben Lennox, which had roughly the same passenger capacity as the Queen.
 They overhauled it to be a first-class steamer and promptly renamed it the Manhattan.
 The Manhattan brought guests to the resort from the Arnolds Park railroad station free of charge.
 The steamer was also used for excursions every Wednesday and Sunday featuring brass bands that played live music.
 Unfortunately, since the Manhattan was unreliable, rotted, and poorly maintained, it took its final voyage in 1899.
 However, Manhattan’s failed steamboats were only the tip of a very problematic iceberg.

 By 1898, D.B.
 Lyons sold out of the resort due to financial disputes and unfulfilled liabilities from the Manhattan Beach Company.
 Additionally, the resort wasn’t generating enough profits and didn’t sell enough house lots.
 Thus, to satisfy growing debts, creditors forced the resort into a sheriff’s sale for $40,000–the largest deal in county history.